 We have to move beyond that, and start to enjoy the moment for ourselves.

-We only live one time, and we don’t live to impress others.
+We only have one life and living to impress others isn't really living.
 If you see something of great beauty, enjoy it.
-Enjoy it fully.
+Enjoy it wholeheartedly.

-If you feel yourself reaching for your camera stop your hand and live it.
-Just soak in the scene, make it a photo in your head of the view (these photos also snap the feeling in your heart).
+If you feel yourself reaching for your camera, stop your hand and live in the moment.
+Soak in the scene and take a mental image of the view instead , as these photos also snap happiness to your heart.
 You will remember this moment for the rest of your life.

-And of course some things are un-photoable.
+And of course, some things are un-photographable.
 It might be a ravine by moonlight, or an amazing rainstorm.
 Don’t be frustrated that you will not have a photo to show off or to remember it.
 Just leave the camera in your pocket and take a snapshot in your memory, never to be erased.

 There are many different ways to see the world, and your phone camera can help you to find new angles - literally and figuratively.

 Taking photographs can exercise your creativity, your social skills, your mindfulness, and more.

 Thanks for reading!
 Stay tuned for upcoming posts.